Kiyamou/VapourSynth-JincResize/README.md

 JincResize works by Jinc (EWA Lanczos) algorithms.

-Modified from EWA-Resampling-VS: https://github.com/Lypheo/EWA-Resampling-VS. Added 8 bit and 32 bit support.
+Modified from EWA-Resampling-VS: https://github.com/Lypheo/EWA-Resampling-VS. Added 8 bit and 32 bit support, and some code optimization.

 I'm a beginner for C++.
 The plugin needs improvement.
 I will try to modify in the future.

+If want to learn more about Jinc, you can read the [blog post](https://zhuanlan.zhihu.com/p/103910606) (Simplified Chinese / 简体中文).

 ## Usage